MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/account.md

 - The tracking template must be a well-formed URL beginning with one of the following: *http://*, *https://*, *{lpurl}*, or *{unescapedlpurl}*.

-- Bing Ads does not validate whether custom parameters exist.
+- Microsoft Advertising does not validate whether custom parameters exist.
 If you use custom parameters in your tracking template and they do not exist, then the landing page URL will include the key and value placeholders of your custom parameters without substitution.
 For example, if your tracking template is *http://tracker.example.com/?season={_season}&promocode={_promocode}&u={lpurl}*, and neither *{_season}* or *{_promocode}* are defined at the campaign, ad group, criterion, keyword, or ad level, then the landing page URL will be the same.

 **Add:** Optional
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 If you set this field to the *delete_value* string, the prior setting is removed.